sbates-idrc/baby-bliss-bot/docs/Llama2FineTuning.md

 sbatch job_finetune_7b_hf.sh
 ```

-The fine-tuning script does:
+The fine-tuning script:

-1. Create an instruction dataset using `bliss.json`.
+1. Creates an instruction dataset using `bliss.json`.
 This dataset contains bi-directional conversion between
 English and Conceptual Bliss.
-2. Use the dataset to fine-tune the Llama2 model.
+2. Uses the dataset to fine-tune the Llama2 model.
 See `finetune_7b_hf.py` about the fine-tuning parameters.
-3. Evaluate the fine-tuned model by giving instructions fine-tuned for, along with a few sentences for language
+3. Evaluates the fine-tuned model by testing a few sentence conversions between the English and the Bliss languages.
-conversion.

 Please note that due to the relatively small size of the dataset derived from bliss.json, the fine-tuning script
 was run four times, adjusting the epoch number in the script from 1 to 4.
 As a result, 4 models were generated